Elmiron Vision Loss Lawsuit

 Link Between Popular Painful Bladder Syndrome (ie. Interstitial Cystitis) Drug and Damaging Eye Injuries

-Those who suffered eye damage and/or vision loss after taking the bladder medication Elmiron for at least one year may qualify for financial compensation through an Elmiron vision loss lawsuit.
-Please contact Lerner and Rowe Injury Attorneys today for a free no-obligation case evaluation.
+Those who suffered eye damage and/or vision loss after taking the bladder medication Elmiron for at least one year may qualify for financial compensation through an Elmiron-associated vision loss lawsuit.

 The drug manufacturer may be obligated to provide compensation for your injuries and other damages to include: lost wages, medical expenses, loss of enjoyment of life, mental anguish, emotional distress, and others.